vuongducphuong/documentation/content/applications/productivity/calendar/google.rst

 =====================================
-Synchronize Google calendar with Odoo
+Synchronize Google calendar with Leansoft
 =====================================

 Synchronize Google Calendar with Leansoft to see and manage meetings from both platforms (updates go in